JakeHP/jCAW/README.md

 # The Problem

-Interacting with Confluence's JSON API can be a hassle.
+Interacting with Confluence's JSON-RPC API can be a hassle.

 # The Solution